-Koc Lab is a research group at Bilkent University focusing on Natural Language Processing research.
-Some research on graph signal processing is also going on.
+Koc Lab is a research group at Bilkent University focusing on machine learning and signal processing that extend into natural language processing (NLP) and graph signal processing (GSP).

 In the paper “Semantic Change Detection with Gaussian Word Embeddings” published at IEEE Transactions on Audio, Speech and Language Processing, KocLab has developed the first Gaussian word embedding (w2g)-based approach to the problem of lexical semantic change detection.
 The proposed method reached high rankings (including the first rank at one of the two sub-tasks) at the SemEval 2020 Task 1, which is the standardized evaluation framework of the field.

 KocLab has published a pioneering paper on Natural Language Processing (NLP) in law with a specific emphasis on the Turkish legal system.
 The paper entitled “Natural Language Processing in Law: Prediction of outcomes in the Higher Courts of Turkey” has been published at Information Processing and Management and addresses the Turkish Legal System in a comprehensive manner and develops NLP techniques for the legal system of the Republic of Turkey.